-Your continued interest in the Company is most encouraging and, on behalf of the Board of Directors and employees, of the Company, I want to express our gratitude for your confidence and support.
+Your continued interest in the Company is most encouraging and, on behalf of the Board of Directors and employees, I want to express our gratitude for your confidence and support.

 Very truly yours,

 /s/ Steven E. Moore Steven E. Moore Chairman of the Board, President and Chief Executive Officer